This page is for tropes relating to the humans and other unsorted characters introduced in Detroit: Become Human.

 - Jerkass: One of the worst examples, even beating out Todd, but like him, he can change depending on the player's choices.

 - Jerk with a Heart of Gold: If you push him, he will be hospitalized and have Carl stay by his side there offscreen.
 Later on, Markus can find a message from him, apologizing to his father for his abrasiveness and trying to better his terrible relationship with him by visiting him and promising to go to rehab.

-- Karma Houdini: If you have Markus endure Leo's physical abuse, Carl will die of a heart attack, and Leo will skirt the blame on Markus.
-Later on, he will appear in Carl's grave and is implied to have taken his inheritance, receiving no repercussions (save for perhaps his own guilt, as he doesn't look particularly happy at the grave.)
+- Karma Houdini: If you have Markus endure Leo's physical abuse, Carl will die of a heart attack and Leo will skirt the blame on Markus.
+Later on, he will appear at Carl's grave and is implied to have taken his inheritance, receiving no repercussions (save for perhaps his own guilt, as he doesn't look particularly happy at the grave.)

 - Missing Mom: The relationship between his mother and Carl didn't last long.

-- Never My Fault: He blames Markus for Carl dying of a heart attack when in reality, it's his harassment of Markus that is the cause of it.
+- Never My Fault: He blames Markus if Carl dies of a heart attack, when in reality it was his harassment of Markus that was the cause of it.

 - Unwitting Instigator of Doom: Even though he isn't the main antagonist or a major villain, he actually proves to give Markus a proper reason to be pissed about humans, regardless if he didn't fight back or not.

 Rose Chapman | Portrayed by: Dana Gourrier (English), Anastasia Lapin (Russian)

 A mother who owns a farm with her son Adam.
 They offer support for deviant androids who are trying to escape to Canada.